nui-ai/mediapipe/README.md

 # Update About Successful building on Ubuntu 24.04 as well as building a Docker image (Ubuntu 22.04 based) that can build mediapipe as well.

+The current commit reflects the exact code revision of git tag v0.10.13 of the original MediaPipe repository, with some patches applied to make it buildable again, and it now successfully builds the hand tracking pipeline target as well as the python package that provides the python mediapipe api.

+# Building Instructions

 1. make and activate a python 3.12 venv.
 2. run the python build, which triggers bazel to build the hand tracking pipelines and underlying mediapipe framework before building and installing the python wheel which provides the python mediapipe api. this triggers the included `setup.py` which runs bazel under the hood. this not only builds the required C++ targets, but also the python bindings and cumbersome fiddles that `setup.py` does for building the mediapipe python package).
     ```